jamesk9526/NoxPrompter-ComfyUI-CustomNode/README.md

 ## Detailed Usage

 ### Builder & Companion Trio
+- **Blueprint Generator** – Start with `NoxPromptBlueprintGenerator` to rapidly draft subject, scene, motion, emotion, and palette overrides from curated dropdowns.
+Its outputs slot directly into the Builder (subject/scene/motion), Palette Mixer (overrides), or Organizer (insight notes) when you need an ideation-safe baseline.
 - **Narrative Weaver → Palette Mixer → Prompt Builder** gives you richly described subject/scene/motion text plus cinematic palette overrides in seconds.
 - Set `keyword_style` to **auto** for labeled clauses, **inline** for free-flow descriptions, or **compact** for dense Wan 2.2 strings.
 - Turn on `randomize_missing` when dropdowns are left at “None”; the combination of curated vocabularies and seeded randomness is great for ideation batches.